History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 In recent years, citizens have taken legal action against environmental abuse to get a clean water supply.

-Legal actions often concern corporate governance, prosecution, and remuneration for harmed persons.
+Legal actions often involve corporate governance, prosecution, and compensation for harmed individuals.

-Some advocacy groups, such as the Natural Resources Defense Council (NRDC), have called for improving these policies and increased prosecution.
+Some advocacy groups, such as the Natural Resources Defense Council (NRDC), have called for improving these policies and increasing prosecution.

 Solutions and Future Challenges